LuiseFreese/PowerApps-EPPC23/README.md

 6. How to measure accessibility
 7. Using visual hierarchy and layouts to make your applications more accessible and comprehensible

+## Prerequisites

+From a technical standpoint we will be building a normal Canvas App without Premium features.
+So there is no requirement for paid licenses.

+To follow this tutorial you should have build a few Canvas Apps and should be familiar with the main building blocks like galleries, buttons, etc.

 ## Coding exercises

 Throughout the workshop, we will be rebuilding the Twitter frontpage in Power App Canvas Apps as an example to illustrate the concepts we discuss.